- Third Form

 - If you don’t think you do well on standardized tests (your scores on the PSAT will give you a good indication of that), then you may want to consider taking a test prep class or doing some self-prep.

-- A final word on reading: READ!
+- READ!
 And if English is not your first language, you MUST read in English, not in translation.
 The more you read in English, the higher your SAT reading and TOEFL scores will be; the less you read in English, the lower they will be.
 And extensive reading in English now will mean you will be better prepared for the rigors of a strong US university program later.

 Welcome to the beginning of the college search and, sooner than you think, the application process.
 We are well aware of the fact that this can be a very stressful time in the life of the student and of the entire family.
 We, too, want what is best for you, and we will work very hard to make the process as smooth, painless, and successful as possible.

-We will schedule appointments with you and your counselor throughout the rest of the year.
-Mrs. Kerr will email you at your Abbey email address, so be sure to check your emails regularly.
+We will begin to schedule appointments with you and your counselor after we return from winter vacation.
+The College Counseling Coordinator will email you at your Abbey email address, so be sure to check your emails regularly.
 These meetings are very important and attending them should be a priority.
-As a courtesy, please email your counselor or Mrs. Kerr if you will be unable to attend a meeting.
-Missing a meeting without notifying Mrs. Kerr or your counselor, you will be assigned a 1/2 class cut.
+As a courtesy, please email your counselor or the Coordinator if you will be unable to attend a meeting.
+Missing a meeting without notifying the College Counseling Office results in a 1/2 class cut.

 Keep in mind that Fifth Form grades are extremely important, especially if a student is considering applying to college as an early decision or early action candidate.
 You should also continue to maintain significant involvement in athletics and extra-curricular activities that interest you.
 You do not need to worry about adding a lot of random activities, but you should be establishing and maintaining a reputation for commitment, dependability, and leadership.